Salem Five Bank — Providing full-service financial services including banking, mortgage lending, loans, insurance and investments.

 Disadvantages of Escrow Accounts

-You'll find that managing your property taxes and homeowner's insurance through an escrow account is a common practice with lenders.
+If you would prefer to not have an escrow account, you will need to negotiate it with your lender.
+The lender might be willing to allow you to manage your property taxes and homeowner's insurance payments rather than using an escrow account.
 Typically, you'll need to have put at least 20% down on your home, be a prior homeowner, or have a large cushion in your bank account.
 If you choose to forego the escrow account, you should budget carefully to ensure you have the money available to make your property tax and homeowner's insurance payments when they are due.